qrxnz/secstuff/README.md

 # secstuff

-This repository is a collection of security-related tools and resources, managed using Git submodules.
+This repository is a collection of security-related tools and resources...

 To clone the repository along with all its submodules, use the following command: